rafaelnp/rnpnvim/README.md

 ./install.sh --clang-completer
 ```

-And to use the nice symbols on the statusline, the powerfonts are needed.
+And to use the nice symbols (skip this if you don't want) on the statusline, the powerfonts
+are needed.
 Type the following commands in a shell:

 ```sh
 cd ~/.fonts